 In the fall of 2015, I taught Language Attitudes:

 This research seminar will examine language ideology and linguistic prejudice in the United States of America.
 We will emphasize language assessment in American schools and the educational ramifications of linguistic discrimination.
 Our approach will be hands-on, as students will be involved in research design and data analysis.
 Opportunities for continued research participation and internships related to the topic are available upon completion of the course.

-to apply for the class, students must fill out the following application:
+to apply for the class, students had to out the following application:

 In the summer, also teach independent studies.See my Student Research opportunities page for more information.
 For a description of the guidelines, click here: CharityHudley.IndependentStudy Syllabus.S2011.01.05.12.

 Independent studies give students opportunities to participate in ongoing research projects at the intersection of Africana Studies, education, English, linguistics, and community studies as listed at: https://annecharityhudley.com/researchopportunities/.
 Students will have an opportunity to work on one or all projects as determined by their interest, Prof. Charity Hudley, and their course of study.

 Fulfills GER 3.
 3 credits.
 Prerequisites: ANTH 204/ENGL 220 and one from ENGL 303, ENGL 307, or ANTH/ENGL 415, or consent of instructor.

 A study of the place of language in society and of how our understanding of social structure, conflict, and change affect our understanding of the nature of language.
 The course will emphasize hands-on data gathering and quantitative analysis.